 While at San Francisco, Anzio was modified to provide maximum passenger accommodations.
 The carrier made two trips to the western Pacific and back, one to Pearl Harbor and one to Shanghai, China, to shuttle American troops home.
 Anzio arrived at Seattle, Wash., on 23 December and ended the year at that port.

 On 18 January 1946, Anzio sailed for Norfolk, Va.
 She paused at San Francisco then continued southward to transit the Panama Canal before finally reaching the east coast.
-Anzio was placed out of commission on 5 August 1946 and became a unit of the Atlantic Reserve Fleet berthed at Norfolk.
-The ship was redesignated CVHE-57 on 15 June 1955.
-Anzio was struck from the Navy list on 1 March 1959 and sold to the Master Metals Co. on 24 November 1959.
+Anzio was placed out of commission on 5 August 1946 and as part of the Atlantic Reserve Fleet berthed at Norfolk.
+The ship was reclassified to a helicopter escort aircraft carrier (CVHE-57) on 15 June 1955.
+Anzio was stricken from the Navy List on 1 March 1959 and sold to the Master Metals Co. on 24 November 1959.

-Anzio received six battle stars for service in World War II.
+Anzio received six battle stars for her service in World War II.